-- the current fire season in the area - whether any other prohibition applies
+- the current fire season in the area

+- whether any other prohibition applies

+- whether a permit is required.

 We notify our communities, stakeholders and partners of fire season changes and restrictions and prohibitions under section 52 of the Act in several ways.
 These include: